About the Program

 Our innovative curriculum includes clinical experiences that will immerse you in inquiry pedagogy and prepare you to foster creativity, research skills, collaboration and other 21st century competencies in your future students.
 Many of our program graduates continue incorporating inquiry in their classrooms in creative ways and have become leaders of this type of teaching in their school districts.

 Literacy clinics are an important part of this program.
 In online literacy clinic courses, students tutor children in educational institutions and videotape some of the interactions.
 There are specific requirements pertaining to this tutoring and technologies.
-For more information about how online literacy clinic courses are conducted, please contact Literacy Clinic Coordinator Barbara Vokatis.
+For more information about how online literacy clinic courses are conducted, please contact Literacy Clinic Coordinator, Dr. Barbara Vokatis.

 - Submit a completed application and the non-refundable fee.

-- Submit a copy of New York State initial teaching certification in a functionally relevant area.*
+- Submit a copy of New York State initial teaching certification in a functionally relevant area.
+The Emergency COVID certificate can be submitted in lieu of initial certification.*

 - Submit an official transcript of an earned Bachelor’s degree from a regionally accredited college.